Menu

 Would you like to know more?
 Let's take a journey together, showing you the best places to visit in Laos, where every nook contains a story to be unveiled.
 These places bring you even deeper into the magic of this country!

-• Full country name: Lao People's Democratic Republic
+• Full Name: Lao People’s Democratic Republic

 • Capital: Vientiane

-• Currency: Lao Kip (LAK)
+• Currency: Lao Kip (LAK) – USD widely accepted in tourist areas.

 Those gorgeous, lofty mountains found in the northernmost part of Laos are well-known sights that everyone wants to visit, especially hiking enthusiasts.
 The terrain, which is pretty challenging to get into at times, really breathes adventure.